 Continue on the train from Llandudno to Betws-y-Coed.
 The popular village is the official gateway to Eryri (Snowdonia) and has many independent shops, galleries, cafés and a railway museum.
 The river walk can take between 20mins to 2hrs - depending on ability.
 Mountain and off road bike hire is also available at Beics Betws.

-From Betws-y-Coed, your clients can get on bus service T10 and travel 7mins to Swallow Falls, an Area of Outstanding Natural Beauty (AONB).
+From Betws-y-Coed, your clients can get on bus service T10 and travel 7mins to Swallow Falls.
 It is 2.2 miles (3.54 km) from the village and would take around 50mins to walk.
 There is a small fee to pay to access the falls.
 Close to the entrance is a viewing platform to see the spectacular waterfall, and steps leading down to the edge of the river if feeling more energetic.

 Dolwyddelan Castle is set on a hillside and is 1.1 miles (1.8 km) from Dolwyddelan Station.
 The walk to the castle would take 25mins leading up to the castle but it can only be viewed externally.